Scuba set: Stage mounting

-Technical divers may need to carry several different gas mixtures.
-These are intended to be used at different stages of the planned dive profile, and for safety reasons it is necessary for the diver to be able to check which gas is in use at any given depth and time, and to open and close the supply valves when required, so the gases are generally carried in fully self-contained independent scuba sets, which are suspended from the harness at the diver's sides.
-This arrangement is known as stage mounting.
-Stage sets may be cached along a penetration guideline to be retrieved during exit for convenience.
-These are also sometimes called drop tanks.
+Technical divers may need to carry several different gas mixtures, or several extra cylinders with additional gas needed for the dive.
+These are intended to be used for different stages of the planned dive profile, and for safety reasons it is necessary for the diver to be able to check which gas is in use at any given depth and time, and to open and close the supply valves when required, so the gases are generally carried in fully self-contained independent scuba sets, which are suspended from the harness at the diver's sides.
+This arrangement is known as stage mounting, or sling mounting, the scuba sets known as stage sets or stage cylinders, and usually applies to cylinders additional to the main back mounted set or sets.